 FOR CHICKEN FILLING:

 HEAT butter over medium high heat in medium skillet.
 Cook onion and garlic until onion is softened.
-Stir in evaporated milk, chicken and bouillon; cook for about 3 minutes.
+Stir in evaporated milk, chicken, cilantro, bouillon and pepper; cook for about 3 minutes.
 Stir in cheese, mixing well.
 Remove from heat.
 Let cool.

 PREHEAT oven to 350º F. Lightly grease baking sheet.